IIVEventGroup/STARE/README.md

   ```
   pip/conda install ...
   ```
   In fact, if you have PyTracking installed, you can directly find and install the missing packages according to the error by running the subsequent scripts.
+  Only a few dependencies are different, and it takes a few minutes to install.

   ---